defnull/bbblb/docs/recording.md

 ### What happens during a recording import?

-When uploading a recording to the API, bbblb generates a unique `task` ID and creates an `inbox/{task}.tar` file.
+When uploading a recording to the API, BBBLB generates a unique `task` ID and creates an `inbox/{task}.tar` file.
 After a successfull upload, the actual import task will be scheduled to execute in the background.

 The import task will try to create a `work/{task}/` directory and cancel itself if that directory already exists.